IEEE-EDS-NSEC/IEEE-ED-NSEC-website/README.md

 # IEEE-ED-NSEC-website
-IEEE EDS Student Branch Chapter
+IEEE EDS Student Branch Chapter.
-Website is open sourced to help new designers to wrk their way through :)
+The Website is open sourced to help buddying website developers to work their way through :)